Direct Unsubsidized Stafford Loan Navigation

 The Direct Unsubsidized Stafford Loan begins to accrue interest upon disbursement and has a six-month grace period before repayment begins after graduation or dropping below half-time enrollment.
 All federal and institutional program rules must be met for receipt of funds.

-The FAFSA becomes available October 1 on an annual basis.
+The FAFSA becomes available October 1 on an annual basis (PLEASE NOTE: The 2024-2025 FAFSA is scheduled to become available in December 2023) .
 The AUWCL financial aid deadline is March 1 with award notices for the following academic year emailed beginning in mid-March for prospective students.

 There are several different types of loan repayment options available; some of which are based upon debt with many based upon income and other factors.
 The standard repayment plan divides the debt and interest over 10 years (120 payments) to determine the fixed monthly payment.
 The income-driven plans can make repayment much more manageable and typically carry an option for loan forgiveness after 20 or 25 years depending on the plan.
 These plans require an annual application to determine the monthly payment during that period.
 The income-driven plans are also tied to Public Service Loan Forgiveness (PSLF), which currently provides tax-free loan forgiveness after making 120 on-time payments in a qualifying job while enrolled in a qualifying repayment plan.